 Other likely bird species at Caraça include the restricted-range Dusky-legged Guan (ridiculously tame here as they are fed by both the monks and visitors), the uncommon, near-endemic Biscutate Swift, the near-endemic Violet-capped Woodnymph and the endemic Brazilian Ruby and Velvety Black Tyrant, as well as White-collared Swift, Glittering-bellied Emerald, White-throated Hummingbird, Blackish Rail, Long-tailed Tyrant, Great Kiskadee, Blue-and-white Swallow, Rufous-bellied and Pale-breasted Thrushes, Crested Oropendola, Palm Tanager and Saffron Finch (hordes are being fed here).

-Interior Brazil: Days 6-8 We will have three full days to explore the unique tableland of Serra da Canastra.
+Brazil with a Difference (Canastra): Days 2-4 We will have three full days to explore the unique tableland of Serra da Canastra.
 Created in 1972, the National Park protects the São Francisco and other river sources, being an important ‘river nursery’ lying between two of the largest watersheds in the country, the Paraná and the São Francisco.
 This chest-shaped tableland (the shape is what gives Canastra its name) with higher altitudes near to 1500m (4900ft), also protects one of the most threatened habitats in the Brazilian Cerrado, the grasslands.
 In addition, the Canastra region also comprises other cerrado physiognomies like typical cerrado (savanna), gallery forests, ‘cerradão’, and ‘campo rupestre’, and the area still has some influence from the Atlantic Forest that is revealed by its semi-deciduous forest remnants.
 It is this marvellous diversity that makes the Serra da Canastra such a special place.

 Emblematic mammals are part of the fauna of the national park, with regular sightings of the splendid Giant Anteater and Pampas Deer.
 There is even a slim chance for a Maned Wolf.